nishka-ayyar/twitter_coronavirus/README.md

 Plot 1: This plot shows that the United States, India, and the UK were the countries with the highest number of #coronavirus tweets.
 Plot 2: This plot shows that the highest number of #코로나바이러스 (which is #coronavirus in Korean) tweets were from South Korea, with no other country remotely comparing.
 This makes sense, as Korean is the official language of South Korea.
 Plot 3: This plot shows that the languages that included the most #coronavirus tweets were English, Spanish, and Portuguese.
-Plot 4: This plot shows that the langueage with the most number of #코로나바이러스 tweets was Korean, which makes sense as #코로나바이러스 is the Korean form of #coronavirus.
+Plot 4: This plot shows that the language with the most number of #코로나바이러스 tweets was Korean, which makes sense as #코로나바이러스 is the Korean form of #coronavirus.